Wednesday 29 June, 2016 13.00 EDT

 To prevent the transmission of syphilis, you can:

-- Use latex or polyisoprene condoms and/or dental dams for all sexual activities, including oral sex.
-(This does not eliminate the chance of transmission because a syphilis lesion may be in an area not covered by a condom or dental dam, but consistent use reduces the risk.)
+- Use latex or polyisoprene condoms and/or oral dams for all sexual activities, including oral sex.
+(This does not eliminate the chance of transmission because a syphilis lesion may be in an area not covered by a condom or oral dam, but consistent use reduces the risk.)

 - Talk to your sex partners about their history of STIs.

-- If you or your partner notices any unusual discharge, a sore or a rash, especially around the groin, avoid having sex and see your doctor as soon as possible.
+- If you or your partner notice any unusual discharge, a sore or a rash, especially around the groin, avoid having sex and see your doctor as soon as possible.